What Do I Do If I Am Served with Divorce Paperwork?

 - The health of one of the parties

-Pregnancy will not affect how you file for divorce or the procedure that you will follow in order to obtain the divorce.
+Pregnancy will not affect how you file for divorce or the procedure that you will follow to obtain the divorce.

 However, it will delay the completion of your divorce.
 A judge in Texas will not allow the divorce to be finalized until the baby is born.